paritheplatypus/GroBot-AI-Powered-Plant-Caretaker/UI/README.md

-This folder contains the UI of GroBot.
+This folder contains the user interface of GroBot.